-Six Days of Guided Walking Along the Causeway Coast and on Rathlin Island
+Six Days of Self-Guided Walking Along the Causeway Coast and on Rathlin Island

 This walking tour is designed for those who want to take life easy, relax, and savour the beauty of Northern Ireland’s iconic Causeway Coast.